nmfs-openscapes/NOAA-branded-simple/README.md

 # How do I use?

-Clone the repo to RStudio.
-Click Build tab and then Build website.
-Push up to GitHub and turn on GitHub Pages
+1. Clone the repo to RStudio
+2. Click Build tab and then Build website
+3. Push up to GitHub
+4. Turn on GitHub Pages with building from main branch